 I put my arm around the shoulders of the President of the United States of America and prayed.

 It began to dawn on me a few days later how we had abused the privilege of seeing the President.
 National coverage of our visit was definitely not to our advantage.

 I did visit Mr. Truman many years later at his home in Independence, Missouri.
 I recalled the incident and apologized profusely for our ignorance and naivete.

 “Don’t worry about it,” he replied graciously.
 “I realized you hadn’t been properly briefed.”

 After our gaffe, I vowed to myself it would never happen again if I ever was given access to a person of rank or influence.

 Billy Graham was “given access” to a number of persons of rank or influence in his lifetime.
 Beginning Aug.
-1, visit The Billy Graham Library for a special exhibit called “Billy Graham: God’s Ambassador to World Leaders.”
-See how this humble dairy farmer’s son became an ambassador for Christ to numerous world leaders and every U.S. president since President Truman.
+1, visit The Billy Graham Library for a special exhibit called “Billy Graham: Pastor to Presidents.”
+See how this humble dairy farmer’s son became an ambassador for Christ to 12 U.S. presidents beginning with President Truman.